 There are various patterns for rotating tires (see below).
 A common one for front-wheel drive vehicles involves moving the tires in a crisscross fashion, with the left front tire trading places with the right rear, and right front trading with the left rear.
 If you have a full-size spare, you can include it in your rotation pattern-but don’t do so with a small "temporary use" spare, because those are meant only for low-speed, short-distance emergency use.

 NOTE: If your tires show uneven wear, ask your tire service professional to check for and correct any misalignment, imbalance or other mechanical problem involved before rotation.
 Before rotating your tires, always refer to your vehicle owner’s manual for rotation recommendations.
-If no rotation period is specified, tires should be rotated approximately every 8,000 to 12,000 km.
+If no rotation period is specified, tires should be rotated approximately every 5,000 to 8,000 miles.

 Many vehicle manufacturers recommend replacing all tires on the vehicle at the same time.
 This makes rotation even more important for maintaining uniform tread depth and optimum tread wear of the entire set.